propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.26 =
+* Format prices as they're entered (i.e. If someone enters 100000 automatically format it to 100,000)
+* Declared support for WordPress 6.8.1

 = 1.0.25 =
 * Updated the stamp duty calculator rates to cater for 1st April 2025 changes